glaciusimpact/reverse-proxy/README.md

 ```

-Using tcpdump on reverse proxy server we have this captured traffic:
+To observe the traffic between the reverse proxy server and the client, as well as the web server, we can use tcpdump.
+Here is the captured traffic:

 ``` bash
 tcm@server:~$ sudo tcpdump -i any -n port 4444 or port 8000